JimCzuprynski/OracleLiveLabs/apex-native-map-regions/initalize_livelabs_environment.md

 # Grabbing Live Wires: Plotting EV Charging Points with APEX Native Map Regions

+## Summary
+This LiveLab session focuses on a real-world business problem: how to strategically place battery-electric vehicle (EV) charging stations to conform to federal government guidelines to insure that least 40% of the  least-advantaged areas of the U.S. State of Wisconsin are guaranteed their share of public funding for rebuilding the nation's electrical infrastructure.

+We will be using publicly-available data to plot which potential and existing EV chargers will satisfy the target of serving the 40% disadvantaged communities (DACs) based on data compiled through the US Department of Transportation (DOT).
+DACs are individual census tracts which contain between 1000 - 7000 people, so they vary dramatically in size based on population; a large city like Milwaukee, WI will have dozens of DACs, while a smaller community like Stevens Point, WI will have only a handful.

+The database tables we will populate contain dozens of variables, including the geospatial boundaries of each DAC as well as the latitude and longitude of actual and potential EV chargers.
+Once those tables are populated, we will construct an Application Express (APEX) workspace, import a sample APEX application, and then explore and visualize geospatial attributes of our datasets with Native Map Region features.
+We will also employ Oracle Spatial functions to experiment with satisfying the 40% DAC coverage requirement for EV charging point placement based on the proximity of charging points to DAC boundaries.

 ## Introduction
 This lab will show you how to log in to your pre-created compute instance running on Oracle Cloud.